EnduranceCode/android-playground/README.md

 The goal is to create a Tour Guide App which presents relevant information to a user who’s visiting a city.
 The app can list top attractions, restaurants, public places, or events for the city.
 It can contain all the best known secrets that only locals know.

+### Project 6 - News App, Stage 1

+This project's code is stored in the branch [project6](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project6).

+#### Project Overview

+The goal is to make an app that connects to the Internet to provide news articles on a chosen topic.

 ## Lessons

 ### Multi-screen Apps